How Machine Idle Times Impact Your Profits

 Decreased resale value

-Imagine two of the exact same machines doing the same amount of work on the same job site — but Machine A runs with 50 percent idle time and Machine B is idling at 25 percent.
+Imagine two of the exact same machines doing the same amount of work on the same job site — but Machine A runs with 50 percent idle time and Machine B is idling at 33 percent.
 Machine A runs about 2,000 hours each year, whereas Machine B runs about 1,500.
 While it may seem small at first, the difference quickly adds up.
-After five years, Machine A has accumulated 10,000 hours whereas Machine B only has 7,500.
-This difference of 2,500 hours can cost you up to $20,000 in resale value, depending on the machine size and type — all because of increased idle time.
+After five years, Machine A has accumulated 10,000 hours — with a true working time of 5,000 hours due to higher idling times — whereas Machine B only has 7,500 — with a true work time of also 5,000 hours.
+The same work rate was achieved over that same period of time but the difference of 2,500 lifetime hours can cost you up to $20,000 in resale value, depending on the machine size and type — all because of increased idle time.

 Increased maintenance costs